Pearson BTEC Higher National Diploma Healthcare Practice for England (Integrated Health and Social Care) (Conversion HNC to HND) RQF - Level 5

 - Supporting significant life events - investigating how people may be supported through expected and unexpected transitions and the effectiveness of service responses in supporting them.

-The name of the course, as it appears on your qualification or certificate, will be HND Diploma in Health and Social Care
+The name of the course, as it appears on your qualification or certificate, will be L5 - BTEC HND Healthcare Practice for England (Health and Social Care) (RQF) - Yr 1 of 1 (PEARSON)

 Each module is assessed through coursework.
 You'll need to undertake an initial assessment at interview.